asakura42/Fountain.js/readme.md

 Or Simply upload to the unzipped repo archive in your server.

+### Local Files

+Using the drag and drop feature to parse local .fountain file doesn't allow to load your custom metadata from a `characters.json`.

 ## Todos

+- Add Input from URL to prevent local files usage limiation
 - Add descriptions in the X-Range graph.
 - Change icons